Parable #39. Faithful & Unfaithful Sons:

 The Outcasts enter first and the Insiders don’t enter at all!

-It is to this modern religiously indifferent “majority“ that we believe the Spirit of the Loving Father is supernaturally speaking today.
+It is to this modern religiously indifferent “majority“ that the Spirit of the Loving Father is now most graciously speaking to today.